-• Kingmoor Park Enterprise Zone: continuing support for the first Enterprise Zone in Cumbria as a local hub for key sectors such as manufacturing and logistics and an environment that welcomes new investors and high growth organisations.
+- Kingmoor Park Enterprise Zone: continuing support for the first Enterprise Zone in Cumbria as a local hub for key sectors such as manufacturing and logistics and an environment that welcomes new investors and high growth organisations. - Development of a Rural Strategy: to explore opportunities and issues, building on the learning from the Place Planning work in the Borderlands Inclusive Growth Deal. - Proactively position Carlisle for future investment: encourage private and public sector investment in Carlisle to improve productivity, help grow and boost the city; bringing in key employers and more high value jobs, while also ensuring we have investment in our infrastructure to help build Carlisle's future.
+Making it clear to government and the private sector alike that Carlisle is open for business.

-- Development of a Rural Strategy: to work with rural communities and the agricultural sector to address the challenges and identify new priorities and opportunities following the UK departure from the EU. - Proactively position Carlisle for future investment: encourage private and public sector investment in Carlisle to improve productivity, help grow and boost the city; bringing in key employers and more high value jobs, while also ensuring we have investment in our infrastructure to help build Carlisle's future.
-Making it clear to government and the private sector alike that Carlisle is open for business. - Grow our visitor economy: ensuring that Carlisle's strong potential as a tourist destination is realised, through providing an enhanced visitor experience with new attractions and increased vibrancy, whilst continuing work to promote the city through the Discover Carlisle brand. - Working in partnership to tackle the carbon footprint of tourism.
+- Grow our visitor economy: ensuring that Carlisle's strong potential as a tourist destination is realised, through providing an enhanced visitor experience with new attractions and increased vibrancy, whilst continuing work to promote the city through the Discover Carlisle brand.
+Developing a national marketing campaign for Carlisle that showcases the inward investment and the 2000 years of history. - Working in partnership to tackle the carbon footprint of tourism.